mgaitan/tisu/README.md

 ```

-If later you want to close this issue, you can add this metadata and push.
+If later you want to close this issue, you can add mark it with `:state: closed` and push.

 ```
 # [#13] Make a video